The Cranberries: 2001–2008: Wake Up and Smell the Coffee and hiatus

-Hiatus and solo careers (2003–2009)

 O'Riordan started collaborating with other musicians in 2004 before launching her solo career with the album Are You Listening? in 2007 and a world tour, following it with No Baggage in 2009.

-Noel Hogan started a new project called Mono Band, writing all instrumentation in his own studio and developing a "new way of working" with programmer Matt Vaughan.
-The project's first full-length self-titled album saw a limited release in 2005.
-Mono Band later became Arkitekt and released EPs in 2007 and 2009.
-Mike Hogan played bass with Mono Band.
+Noel and Mike Hogan started a new project called Mono Band, writing all instrumentation in his own studio and developing a "new way of working" with programmer Matt Vaughan; the project's first full-length self-titled album saw a limited release in 2005, and they later became Arkitekt, releasing EPs in 2007 and 2009.
 Noel Hogan has also been working as a producer with Supermodel Twins, from his native Limerick and Remma.
 In April 2006, Mike Hogan and his wife Siobhán opened a café called The Sage Café, on Catherine Street in the heart of Limerick City.
-The award-winning café closed on 25 September 2017.
-Mike Hogan also played bass with Mono Band.
+The café closed on 25 September 2017.
 Fergal Lawler was a member of the Low Network, whose first album was released in 2007.
 He also worked with Walter Mitty and the Realists as well as Last Days of Death Country as both producer and musician.